-- If a parent breaches the code of practice for a minor misdemeanour the rules he/she will receive a verbal warning if there is a further breach a written warning will ensue. - If a parent is consistently rude or aggressive he/she may be asked to leave the premises and refrain from attending matches/ training. - If a parent uses racist language they will be immediately asked to leave the premises and disciplinary action will follow.
+- If a coach breaches the code of practice for a minor misdemeanour of the rules he/she will receive a verbal warning; if there is a further breach a written warning will ensue. - If a coach is consistently rude or aggressive he/she may be asked to leave the premises and may be asked to attend a disciplinary meeting. - If a coach uses racist language they will be immediately asked to leave the premises and disciplinary action will follow.